openethereum/openethereum.github.io/FAQ.md

 Since Parity 1.2 state-trie pruning is enabled by default.

 ##### How do I enable tracing?
 Transaction tracing, available in Parity 1.1 and above, enables all `CALL`/`CREATE` information (i.e. "internal transactions") to be efficiently searched and filtered.
-To enable it, start `parity` using `--tracing` for your first sync.
+More information can be found on the dedicated [Wiki page](Using transaction tracing API).

 #### Backup, Restore and Files